PagerDuty/chef-sumologic/README.md

 ## v0.0.2

-* Broken off of PagerDuty's internal chef repo and releaased to the world with sane defaults.
+* Broken off of PagerDuty's internal chef repo and released to the world with sane defaults.

 ## v0.0.3